-You have to read and think about information to evaluate it.
+To evaluate a source you must read and think about it.
 Questions to ask yourself about a source are listed below.

 - How old is the source?
 Can you find the date the information was created?